Get rates for your pet:

 • Positive reinforcement and socialization with people and dogs affect a dog’s preferences.

-Many believe that a healthy puppy-parent relationship has less to do with biology than socialization.
-So, yes, a puppy can definitely think of you as his “mother” — that is, his provider and protector — and develop as strong an emotional bond with you as if you were blood-related.
+Many believe a healthy puppy-parent relationship has less to do with biology than socialization.
+So, yes, a puppy can think of you as his “mother” — his provider and protector — and develop as strong an emotional bond with you as if you were blood-related.

 Your puppy will also quickly learn to pick you out among strangers, both by sight and through his powerful sense of smell.
 However, developing healthy interactions and ensuring your pup recognizes you as his loving pet parent requires some nurturing.